jhdelacruz1/up_students_satisfaction_remote_efa/README.md

 # up_students_satisfaction_remote_efa
-Files associated with the Exploratory Factor Analysis (EFA) of UP students' satisfaction with the remote learning setup
+Files associated with the report entitle "Understanding Satisfaction of University of the Philippines Students With the Remote Learning Setup Using Exploratory Factor Analysis (EFA)"